What Massage Therapy Can Do for You.

 - reduces levels of anxiety

-- alleviates discomfort during pregnancy (to receive massage therapy services when pregnant or undergoing cancer treatment, you must have verbal permission from your physician)
+- alleviates discomfort during pregnancy (to receive massage therapy services when pregnant, you must have a current written doctor’s prescription for therapy)

 According to the National Chronic Pain Outreach Association, more than 30 million patients suffer from chronic pain.
 The effectiveness of massage therapy and pain management lies in its holistic approach by focusing on the entire body and its relationship to soft tissue pain.